 “It starts with us, the students who hear these stories and educate themselves and are inspired to make a change.” – Liz Boman, Carlmont High School

-We spent the first full day of Sojourn to the Past’s 90th trip at the newly opened Mississippi Civil Rights Museum, which explores the state’s complicated history with the Civil Rights Movement.
+We spent the first full day of The Sojourn Project’s 90th trip at the newly opened Mississippi Civil Rights Museum, which explores the state’s complicated history with the Civil Rights Movement.
 By viewing personal stories of activists who participated in Freedom Rides, photos and archives of sit-ins and protests, and multimedia exhibits of videos and interviews, students were given their first taste of how real change is made.

 Students sing songs from the Civil Rights Movement with Minnijean Brown-Trickey